sagold/json-schema-library/README.md

 To add or overwrite a keyword validator you have to add a validator function on your draft config in `validateKeyword`.

-using specific Draft configuration, where draft configuration objects will be merged:
+Using specific Draft configuration, where draft configuration objects will be merged:

 ```ts
 import { Draft07, JSONValidator } from "json-schema-library";